iobroker-community-adapters/ioBroker.rika-firenet/README.md

 * (mcm1957) Adapter requires node.js 20, js-controller 6 and and admin 6 now.
 * (mcm1957) Adapter has been move to iobroker-community-adapters organization
 * (mcm1957) Dependencies have been updated

-### 0.0.8

-* (xsawa32) switched back to request instead of axios with axios-cookiejar-support, because of missing dependencies in axios.package.json

 ## License
 MIT License